astridx/meinblog/content/posts/joomla/19joomla-mehrsprachigkeit.en.md

 <!-- prettier-ignore -->
 #### [components/com\_foos/ src/Helper/RouteHelper.php](https://github.com/astridx/boilerplate/compare/t14b...t15a#diff-61bf17fac4ad652aec8237decb7db764349e1595597457840faddf6c3b93786b)

 We create the class `RouteHelper` to correctly compose the links we create in this chapter.
-Within the link there is one more piece of information as a parameter: the language.
+Within the link there is one more piece of information as a parameter: the language.<!-- \index{routing} -->

 [components/com_foos/ src/Helper/RouteHelper.php](https://github.com/astridx/boilerplate/blob/t15a/src/components/com_foos/src/Helper/RouteHelper.php)